bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_audio.md

 An audio resource.

-Refer to the [Audio](/docs/native-client/devguide/coding/audio) chapter in the Developer's Guide for information on using this interface.
+Refer to the [Audio](/docs/native-client/devguide/coding/audio) chapter in the Developer’s Guide for information on using this interface.

 ------------------------------------------------------------------------